English Medu Vada (1 Piece) and Tea with Milk and Sugar (1 Teacup (6 Fl Oz))

 Protein Addition

-Include a source of protein, such as a hard-boiled egg or a handful of almonds.
-Protein can slow down the absorption of carbohydrates.
+Include a source of protein such as a small portion of nuts or a boiled egg.
+Protein can slow down the absorption of carbohydrates and help stabilize blood sugar levels.

 Fiber-Rich Foods

-Gradually decrease the amount of sugar in your tea or consider using a natural sweetener like stevia.
+Reduce the amount of sugar you add to your tea or switch to a natural sweetener like stevia.
+This will directly reduce the sugar content of your meal.

-Engage in light physical activity, such as a 10-15 minute walk after your meal.
-This can aid in lowering blood sugar levels.
+Engage in light physical activity, such as a short walk, after eating.
+Physical activity can help your muscles use more glucose, thereby lowering blood sugar levels.

 Discover